Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 On the downside, there are some customer complaints about trouble withdrawing money and the app sometimes crashing.
 These both aren't anything we've experienced in playing, however.

-Overall, PrizePicks is up there with the best when it comes to DFS apps, especially if you want to play Pick'em games against the house.
-It is available in over 30 states and new customers in each can take advantage of the valuable sign-up bonus.
+Overall, PrizePicks is up there with the best DFS apps, especially if you want to play Pick'em games against the house.
+It is available in 31 states, and new customers can take advantage of the valuable sign-up bonus.

 Pros